Read more about her story

-The purpose of this contest is to demonstrate that people 50-55 and older can continue to live meaningful, purposeful and satisfying lives into their latter 50s, 60s, 70s, 80s and 90s.
+The purpose of the contest was to demonstrate that people 50-55 and older can continue to live meaningful, purposeful and satisfying lives into their latter 50s, 60s, 70s, 80s and 90s.
 With 30 years added to longevity in the 20th century, it is imperative that we change our view of aging in America.

 The question may be whether we are staying younger or older longer.
 To resolve that dilemma, I have posted a blog on Huffington Post, which describes a new and fourth stage of adulthood to our gerontology.
 This is added to the new and third stage of adulthood, which was defined in a paper I co-authored with Dr. Elliott Jaques, “The Evolution of Adulthood: A New Stage”, who conceived the mid-life crisis in a paper published in 1965.